Mansoor-P/MicroHotel-Management-API/README.md

-# Spring Boot Microservices with Okta Security
+# Travel Booking Platform - Microservices with Okta Security

 Building a microservices architecture using Spring Boot, incorporating REST APIs, services, service registry, API gateway, GitHub configuration, and securing the microservices with Okta for JWT OAuth authentication.